 Michell remembered feeling uneasy, and she walked away.
 When she went back into her room, the entity was gone.

 She pulled her feet in and turned away.
 Perhaps it will go away this time, too.
 At that moment Michell felt fearful, but she knew it wasn’t her fear.
 She looked over at the cop who brought her to the car.
 He was also looking in the same direction.

 “You see it too?”
 She said without thinking.

 He turned towards her.
 “Let’s take you to the police station, and we’ll get things sorted out there.”
 His voice wavered a little.
 He checked over his shoulder.

 “What’s your name?”
 Michell had to ask, trying to stifle her excitement to know that someone was like her.

 He glanced, again towards the house.
 “Ashton Kimball.
 You don’t talk to them, do you?”

 “No, I try to avoid them when I can.”
 Michell brought her legs into the car.”

 “Good.”
 He closed the door, and leaned through the open window “Good.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Nancie NealWrite a Review